 CURTIS FEARS, Director of Community Relations, has been associated with KCC in a variety of roles since his oldest child joined the Chorale in 2000.
 Both of his children are KCC alums.
 Curtis has been a member of various committees including the Parent Board.
 He has served in various volunteer roles from stuffing envelopes to ushering concerts.
 He has helped plan and produce concerts, national and international choir tours and has chaperoned several tours.
 He has been the "official" photographer for KCC since 2004.
-His current position involves working with and reporting to the Administrative Board, working closely with the staff and Artistic Director, pursuing grant and other funding opportunities and promoting KCC in the community.
+His current position involves working with and reporting to the Administrative Board, working closely with the Artistic Staff and Artistic Director, pursuing grant and other funding opportunities and promoting KCC in the community.

 Curtis has had a lifelong love of singing and was a member of several singing ensembles in college.
 He also participated in stage performances in high school and college appearing in several plays and musicals.
 In addition to KCC, Curtis has served on boards and committees in the community for such organizations such as the Kirkwood School District and the St. Louis Civil War Round Table.
 Curtis has worked for Washington University Medical School for the past 27 years.